jeffboichuk/ice-marketing/14-group-presentation-prep.md

 example, if you're wondering how you can bring your marketing-mix decisions to life in a seamless and concrete manner through your presentation, I'll be more than happy to listen to the decisions you're wrestling with and weigh in.

-## Assignments Made {-}

-- Answers to the discussion questions for our next session of marketing